Holiday caravan/camp/touring site licence

-If you want to run a holiday caravan or camping site in Lichfield District you will probably need a licence.
+If you want to run a holiday caravan/camp/touring site in Lichfield District you will need a site licence.

 - the site is 5 or more acres and there are 3 or less caravans there for 28 days or less a year.

 - you’re a member of an organisation like a caravan club and have a caravan exemption certificate.

 - you’re a member of an organisation (like the scouts) and have an exemption certificate.

 - your site is approved by an organisation with a caravan exemption certificate.

 - members of an exempted organisation stay in their caravans on the site.

 - your site is used for a social get-together of caravan club members (a rally).